imomaliev/blogging/dev-to/Vite-vue-ts-tailwind-template/06-Setup-jest-coverage-and-add-tests/README.md

 ## Enable and setup tests coverage

 1. To enable coverage in Jest we need to set [`collectCoverage`](https://jestjs.io/docs/configuration#collectcoverage-boolean) in our configs to `true`.
-1. By default coverage will run on all files.
-To avoid that let's [configure Jest](https://jestjs.io/docs/configuration#collectcoveragefrom-array) to collect coverage only on our `src` dir and only on actual code files.
+1. By default, coverage will run on all files.
+To avoid that, let's [configure Jest](https://jestjs.io/docs/configuration#collectcoveragefrom-array) to collect coverage only on our `src` dir and only on actual code files.
 1. Update our `jest.config.js`
     ```diff
     diff --git a/jest.config.js b/jest.config.js